 It took me many years of trial and error to learn how to successfully start my vegetable seeds and grow healthy transplants.
 Here are the top tips I’ve learned to start strong plants from seed indoors:

 Use Vigorous Seeds

 First of all, it’s important to use strong and vigorous seed.
 Old or poor quality seeds often fail to germinate well, take longer to grow, and may produce weak seedlings.

 Start Them at the Right Time

 Don’t start your seeds too soon!
 Holding your plants for too long in containers while waiting for the weather to warm up can cause your plants to become root bound.
 They may never recover and grow well when finally planted in the garden.
-It’s often better for them to be planted a couple of weeks later than normal in the spring than it is to start them too early.
+It’s often better for you to plant them a couple of weeks later than normal in the spring, than for you to start them too early.
 Johnny’s Seed Starting Date Calculator is a great tool to help determine your best starting dates.

 Use Good Quality Soil Mix